joe-mclain/PowerShell/Miscellaneous/README.md

 - **Notes**
   > Created 2025

+---
----\n## Show Hostname on Lock Screen
+## Show Hostname on Lock Screen
 - **Synopsis**
   > Create and set a lock screen image displaying the computer's hostname
 - **Description**
   > Looks up the computer's hostname
   > Creates a JPG image with black background and the hostname centered on it
   > Pokes the registry so the computer uses the new file as the default lock screen
 - **Notes**
   > This script requires PowerShell 7 and admin privileges
   > Created 2024

+---
----\n## Update All PowerShell Modules
+## Update All PowerShell Modules
 - **Synopsis**
   > Updates all installed modules for both Windows PowerShell 5 and PowerShell 7, including a PS5 bootstrap if PackageManagement/PowerShellGet are missing, then prints a single consolidated update summary.
 - **Description**
   > The script:
-  >       ?
-Verifies elevation and locates pwsh
+  > Verifies elevation and locates pwsh
 - **Notes**
   > - Created 2025

+---
----\n## Use Self-Signed Cert to Sign Application
+## Use Self-Signed Cert to Sign Application
 - **Synopsis**
   > Creates a self-signed code-signing certificate, stores its artifacts in Azure Key Vault, and signs a specified application.
 - **Description**
   > Runs in PowerShell 7 with local admin rights.
 The script:
-  >       ?
-Validates the target executable path and prompts for an application name.
+  > Validates the target executable path and prompts for an application name.
-  >       ?
-Ensures signtool
+  > Ensures signtool
 - **Notes**
   > - Created 2024